3 Web tool

 - a footer navigation bar at the bottom

-Screenshot of the landing page with elements marked:
+Screenshot of the landing page:

 The landing page content includes the following elements to provide a quick overview and allow for easy navigation: